mia-platform/distribution/README.md

 - only pods that actually needs to be reached inside the cluster will have an associated Service
 - pods run with `automountServiceAccountToken` set to false and will have a manual mount of the token, CA, and namespace volumes if needed
-- `hostNetwork`, `hostPID` and `hostIPC` are explicity set to `false` if the pod don’t need the privilege
+- `hostNetwork`, `hostPID` and `hostIPC` are explicitly set to `false` if the pod don’t need the privilege
 - all pods specify the `securityContext` block with this default values:
   - `runAsNonRoot` set to `true` for disallowing the pod to run as root user
   - `runAsUser`, `runAsGroup` and `fsGroup` set to a fixed id as described in the [pod users section](#pod-users-uids-and-gids)
 - all containers specify the `securityContext` block with this default values:
   - `allowPrivilegeEscalation` and `privileged` set to `false` if the user inside the pod don’t need to escalate to root
-  - `readOnlyRootFilesystem` set to `true` where possibile and appropriates storage mount set on locations that are needed
+  - `readOnlyRootFilesystem` set to `true` where possible and appropriates storage mount set on locations that are needed
-  - `seccompProfile` explicity set to `RuntimeDefault`
+  - `seccompProfile` explicitly set to `RuntimeDefault`
-  - the `capabilities` block has alwasy the `drop ALL` directive and then in the `add` section will be added only the capabilities needed by the program if any
+  - the `capabilities` block has always the `drop ALL` directive and then in the `add` section will be added only the capabilities needed by the program if any
-- all pods that expose one or more ports for their functionality will done that in the range between port **11200-11300** where possibile.
-In some cases we cannot change ports or is not advisible (like with cni module).
+- all pods that expose one or more ports for their functionality will done that in the range between port **11200-11300** where possible.
+In some cases we cannot change ports or is not advisable (like with cni module).
 Every module or addon will have a dedicated section with the port used in their README file.
 	Avoiding using the default ports and manually selecting different ports that will not overlap with other services will ensure that if the end user will have to set the `hostNetwork` property to `true` there will be little to no overlap